IIIT-ISS/project-diss/README.md

 ## The `src` dir

 - Contains the source code for the entire project
-- At the root of this dir we have HTML pages for "Home", "About" and "FAQ"
+- At the root of this dir we have HTML pages for "Home", "About", "FAQ", "Playlist", "Search" and "Spotlight"

   #### Subdir `css`

   - All css code lives here, split into files by category

+  #### Subdir `scripts`

+  - All js code is here

   #### Subdir `artists`

-  - `index.html` is the "Artists" page.
-  - Each artist has a subdir within this, identified with a unique number
-  - Such a subdir has an `index.html` page which is the "Artist Albums" page, and many other pages for "Album Songs" that are of the form `album (x).html`
+  - Here are 3 template files, one for "artists" page, one for "artist albums" and the last for "album songs"

 ### The `images` dir

 This consists of images for all the songs, albums and artists, and other backgrounds and logos used in the website:

-- The artist page consists of the profile picture (small) and the banner picture (large) for all the artists.
-- The albums page consists of many artists directories in each of it are all the album covers.
-- The Songs page against consists of many directories in each of it are the covers of top 3 songs.
+- Each artist has a folder within the `artist` folder.
+There are images for all albums, top songs, and also a cover page and a pfp page.
 - Other images include a few banners images we used, 3 home page images, 1 texture for headings background, a background for the whole webpage and finally the logos.